The 10 Most Common Types of Service Dogs

 3. Hearing Ear Dogs

 Next, we have Hearing Ear Dogs.
 These dogs are raised similarly to Seeing Eye Dogs; their skills training focuses on alerting to various sounds.
-These dogs keep their person from stepping off the curb if there is a car coming.
+Hearing dogs keep their person from stepping off the curb if there is a car coming.
 They also alert to alarms, door bells/knocks, and other noises that could be relevant to the person.
 Once training is complete, they are matched to a person and go through a 2-4 week program to get to know each other.
 This is also the time when any special skills needed for that particular human can be taught.

 Medical Assistance Dogs